 The first motion picture in 16 years to be filmed on 65mm format using Panavision's System 65 camera.
 Around 85% of the film was shot in this format, with the rest shot on 35mm.
 The last full-length motion picture to be shot in 65/70mm was Kenneth Branagh's 1996 adaptation of William Shakespeare's Hamlet (1996).

 Jeremy Renner was originally going to play Freddy when the film was prepped to shoot years ago, but when financing fell through, and Joaquin Phoenix was available following his I'm Still Here (2010) project, the filmmakers were able to cast him.

 The New York Times reported in 2012 that Paul Thomas Anderson had originally conceived the idea of the film 12 years earlier, which would have been in 2000.
-Intriguingly, this was only one year after Anderson had directed the most famous Scientologist in the world, Tom Cruise, to an Oscar nomination in the film Magnolia.
-At the press conference for the world premiere of the The Master at the Venice Film Festival, Anderson reported that he had screened the film for Tom Cruise out of respect, but that Cruise and Anderson remained friends and any discussions between them would remain private.
+Intriguingly, this was only one year after Anderson had directed the most famous Scientologist in the world, Tom Cruise, to an Oscar nomination in Magnolia (1999).
+At the press conference for the world premiere of the film at the Venice Film Festival, Anderson reported that he had screened the film for Cruise out of respect, but that Cruise and Anderson remained friends and any discussions between them would remain private.

 Peggy Dodd (Amy Adams) makes the announcement that they (The Cause) will be publishing her husband, Mr. Dodd's, second book, The Split Saber, in Phoenix, Arizona, because "Phoenix" symbolizes new beginnings...the same reason Joaquin Phoenix and his family changed their last name from "Bottom" after leaving the Children of God cult.